 International Education or ‘Go Dutch’?

 Before enrolling your child at a school, you’ll have to decide whether to send them to an international school or ‘go Dutch’.
-Both have their own advantages, and in this article we’ll explore the differences.
-After reading, you should have a better idea of which school type would suit your family best.
+Both have their own advantages.
+In this article we’ll explore the differences.

 Length of Stay in the Netherlands

-If you are planning to stay in the Netherlands for a short period of time (max.
-2-3 years), an international school may provide your child with a greater sense of continuity.
+If you are planning to stay for a period of 2-3 years, an international school ensures a greater sense of continuity.

-If you are planning on staying for a longer period of time, and would like your child to mix with the local culture and learn the Dutch language, you may prefer to choose a Dutch school.
+If you are staying longer, and would like to mix with the local culture, you may prefer a Dutch school.

 Your Child’s Age

-Foreign children aged 6 and older are usually required to follow a Dutch immersion program before starting regular school.
-This takes about one year, after which they can continue their education with children of the same age at a Dutch school.
+Foreign children aged 6+ are usually required to follow a one-year newcomer program, after which they can join a regular school with children the same age.

 Difference in Cost

-Some international schools are partly subsidized by the Dutch government, while others are completely private.
-For a subsidized school, the annual fees are about €5,500 per child, while for private international schools they are at least €12,000 a year.
+Most Dutch schools (primary, secondary and tertiary institutions) are fully government-funded.
+Some international schools are partly subsidized by the Dutch government; the annual fees are about €5,500 per child.
+Private international schools charge at least €12,000 yearly.

-A unique feature of the Dutch school system is the choice in type of education.
-Among the state-funded schools there are some religious schools (Catholic, Protestant, Christian, Islamic, Jewish) or those that follow specific philosophic or pedagogic principles (e.g., Montessori, Dalton, Waldorf).
-All schools are obliged to adhere to the government’s ‘core objectives’, which specify what all pupils in all schools need to accomplish each year.
-The individual schools may fill in the specific details.
+Uniquely, among the state-funded Dutch schools there are some religious schools (Catholic, Protestant, Islamic, Jewish) or those that follow specific pedagogic principles (e.g., Montessori, Waldorf).
+All schools are obliged to adhere to the government’s ‘core objectives’, which specify the basics all schools need to teach each year.

 The Dutch school attendance law is very strict.
-From age 5, your child is only allowed to miss school for very specific reasons, e.g., a family emergency or important celebration.
-International schools are often a bit more flexible in allowing their pupils to take time off during term time, although absences due to extended vacations or early departures at vacation times are usually strongly discouraged.
+From age 5, your child is only allowed to miss school for very specific reasons, e.g. a family emergency or important celebration.
+International schools are often a bit more flexible in allowing their pupils to take time off during term time, although absences due to extended vacation or early departures at vacation times are usually strongly discouraged.